WalletConnect/walletconnect-specs/auth/session-proposal-overview.md

 ---

 ### 2.6.
-Session namespaces can extend methods and events of proposal namespaces
+Session namespaces MAY extend methods and events of proposal namespaces
 Requested proposal namespaces:
 ```json
 {